 Due to their preference to stalk and leap on prey, such as deer, cougars prefer areas with cover.
 Forests of pine and fir trees make excellent coverage for cougars, although the type of trees is not as important as the fact that they provide cover.

 Cougars prefer higher elevations and have been spotted on mountains at fifteen thousand feet.
 Cougars are rarely found down in the bottoms of valleys.
 Some cougars in Arizona starved even though there were deer in the valleys below as they didn’t want to enter the unknown territory.

 Two of the largest cougars on record came from very hot habitats in Utah and British Columbia.

 How Large Is The Territory Of A Cougar?

-Cougars hunt over large areas, and so the need for a permanent den is not needed as with some mammals.
+Cougars hunt over large areas, so a permanent den is not needed as with some mammals.

-In some states such as Idaho, cougars were found to have different areas for summer-fall and for winter-spring.
-In winter-spring, cougars have been found to use an area of between 31 and 243 sq km, but in summer-fall, their areas increased to 106 to 293 sq km.
+In some states such as Idaho, cougars were found to have different summer-fall and winter-spring areas.
+In winter-spring, cougars have been found to use between 31 and 243 sq km, but in summer-fall, their areas increased to 106 to 293 sq km.
 The smaller territory in winter can be attributed to snowfall in the area.

-In Idaho, there was approximately one adult cougar per 35 sq km, but in other areas, this is found to be as low as 21 sq km or as high as 200 sq km.
+There was approximately one adult cougar per 35 sq km in Idaho, but in other areas, this is found to be as low as 21 sq km or as high as 200 sq km.
 Females overlap into other territories, but males do not.
 Young cougars can be found to move through the areas of both females and males.

 Females occupy larger home ranges than males, and their territories may overlap another female completely.
 Due to their solitary nature, cougars avoid meeting by the use of vocalizations and scent markings.